-Payment is due in full by August 20, 2014, for the Fall 2014 semester and January 7, 2015, for the Spring 2015 semester.
-Starting in Fall 2014, paper bills will no longer be mailed and you will be responsible to view and print your bill for payment.
+Payment is due in full by August 26, 2015, for the fall 2015 semester and January 11, 2016, for the spring 2016 semester.
+The College does not mail paper bills and you will be responsible to view and print your bill for payment.
 Bills are available online through our Student Account Center (SAC) at www.siena.afford.com.
 Any balance that is not covered by financial aid or loans must be paid by the semester's due date to avoid late fees.
 If you are receiving payment from an outside source, you must notify the Office of Business Services, by the semester's due date, in order to avoid late fees.